patrick-s-h-lewis-duplicate/patricklewisio/content/publication/domain_matched_pretrain.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "EMNLP 2020"
-publication_short = "EMNLP 2020"
+publication = "Arxiv Preprint" publication_short = "Arxiv Preprint"

 # Abstract and optional shortened version.
-abstract = "Open-domain question answering relies on efficient passage retrieval to select candidate contexts, where traditional sparse vector space models, such as TF-IDF or BM25, are the de facto method.
-In this work, we show that retrieval can be practically implemented using dense representations alone, where embeddings are learned from a small number of questions and passages by a simple dual-encoder framework.
-When evaluated on a wide range of open-domain QA datasets, our dense retriever outperforms a strong Lucene-BM25 system largely by 9%-19% absolute in terms of top-20 passage retrieval accuracy, and helps our end-to-end QA system establish new state-of-the-art on multiple open-domain QA benchmarks." abstract_short = ""
+abstract = "Pre-training on larger datasets with ever increasing model size is now a proven recipe for increased performance across almost all NLP tasks.
+A notable exception is information retrieval, where additional pre-training has so far failed to produce convincing results.
+We show that, with the right pre-training setup, this barrier can be overcome.
+We demonstrate this by pre-training large bi-encoder models on 1) a recently released set of 65 million synthetically generated questions, and 2) 200 million post-comment pairs from a preexisting dataset of Reddit conversations made available by https://pushshift.io/.
+We evaluate on a set of information retrieval and dialogue retrieval benchmarks, showing substantial improvements over supervised baselines." abstract_short = ""
 # Featured image thumbnail (optional)
 image_preview = ""